 Projection menu in the Visual Settings dialog

-Or, you can directly choose which Projection type you want to use in the Enscape viewport’s User Interface (UI), where you will see some buttons at the top of the Enscape viewport.
+Or, you can directly select Projection via its associated button, located in the Enscape Viewport User Interface (UI) which should be found at the top of the Enscape Viewport.

 Projection mode button and menu in the Enscape User Interface

-If you can not see these UI buttons, make sure to click on the orange chevron located mid top of the Enscape viewport to expand the toolbar.
+If you can not see these UI, make sure to click on the orange chevron located mid top of the Enscape Viewport to expand the toolbar.